pymodbus-dev/pymodbus/README.rst

 Installation
 ------------

-The library is avaiable on pypi.org and github.com to install with
+The library is available on pypi.org and github.com to install with

 - **`pip`** for those who just want to use the library
 - **`git clone`** for those who wants to help or just are curious